Meet Our Leaders & Staff

 James H. Wendorf – Vice President

-Along with serving as Partners’ vice president, James H Wendorf serves as executive director of NAPNAP, leading efforts to build on the association’s strengths and develop opportunities to meet the professional needs of its members in the evolving pediatric health care landscape.
+Along with serving as Partners’ vice president, James H Wendorf serves as chief executive officer of NAPNAP, leading efforts to build on the association’s strengths and develop opportunities to meet the professional needs of its members in the evolving pediatric health care landscape.
 He also serves as chief administrative officer of the NAPNAP Foundation.
 Prior to joining NAPNAP in 2020, Jim served for 17 years as executive director of the National Center for Learning Disabilities and then as senior advisor to the Poses Family Foundation, a private philanthropy.
 During his tenure in non-profit organizations, Jim has worked extensively with boards, funders, teams and consultants to build programs, partnerships and financial resources to meet ambitious goals.
 He earned degrees from Yale College (B.A.), University of Cambridge (M.A., Honours B.A.) and Cornell University (M.A.).

 Daniel Crawford, DNP, ARNP, CPNP-PC, CNE, FAANP - Director

 Dan Crawford is a pediatric nurse practitioner and nurse educator who is committed to improving children’s health and preparing future APRNs.
 Dr. Crawford is an associate professor (clinical) and director of the Pediatric Primary Care Nurse Practitioner program at the University of Iowa.
 He practices clinically in pediatric epilepsy at the University of Iowa Stead Family Children’s Hospital.
 He is a leader in APRN curriculum design and improving access to and quality of care for children with neurologic disorders.
 His work has been widely presented, published, and recognized nationally and internationally.
-He is honored to serve NAPNAP in this role.
+He is honored to serve NAPNAP Partners in this role.

 Cassandra Newell, MSN, RN, CPNP, CPN – Director